 Active learning is highly encouraged.
 The instructor will assist students in learning about the place of art in developing personal balance, self-care and self-expression.
 Projects will teach about ceramic materials and processes, outline projects and give demonstrations, then lead students through hands on projects that develop skills and encourage experimentation.
-Students will be instructed in project design and write personal projects that expand on the material understanding and processes in the unit.
-Collaboration in developing projects, assessing project success and areas for improvement, firing kilns and studio management is integrated into the course.
+Students will be instructed in project design and write personal projects, assessing project success and areas for improvement, firing kilns and studio management is integrated into the course.
 Students will communicate about art as if presenting, marketing, or applying for a competition.
-Students will assemble their writing and images into a report and develop an on-line presence.
-Students and instructor will evaluate the success of projects.
-Community is essential as sharing a laboratory requires each person to be responsible and cooperate while, working, glazing, loading, or cleaning.
+Students will evaluate the success of projects.
+Community is essential as sharing a laboratory requires each person to be responsible and co-operate while, working, glazing, loading, or cleaning.
 Communication skills are practiced.
 We are a team and professional relationships will be fostered.